smartcontractkit/chainlink/.changeset/wise-wasps-drum.md

 "chainlink": patch
 ---

-#updated Add loggercheck linter to verify that \*w logging methods have even number of args.
+#internal Add loggercheck linter to verify that \*w logging methods have even number of args.